ROBO-ZACH/ZacharyTStone/README.md

 <!-- Add a Quotes section -->
 <h3 align="center">Random Quote:</h3>
 <blockquote>
-  "In skating over thin ice our safety is in our speed."
+  "Through pride we are ever deceiving ourselves.
+But deep down below the surface of the average conscience a still, small voice says to us, something is out of tune."
-<br>— Ralph Waldo Emerson
+<br>— Carl Jung
 </blockquote>

-<h5 align="center"> auto-magically updated at: Fri Oct 27 2023 7:05:33 PM UST </h5>
+<h5 align="center"> auto-magically updated at: Fri Oct 27 2023 8:06:18 PM UST </h5>